oniani/dot/README.md

 The setup is not fully compliant with the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-That said, the goal is consistency, hence there is a structure in place for the system.
+That said, the goal is consistency, hence there is a structure in place:

 ```sh
 cache                          --> ~/.cache